 Summary of the Best Domain Brokers

 For six-figure or enterprise-level targets, VPN.com and MediaOptions bring premium reach and discretion.
 If you want low-fee, hands-on control, Namecheap is a solid DIY path.
-For a time-boxed, broker-led push, GoDaddy offers a clear 30-day plan.
+For a time-boxed, broker-led push, GoDaddy offers a clear 30-day plan with transparent fees.
 If brand fit is your north star, Grit Brokerage shines, and for category-defining .coms, Brannans is a proven choice.
 Domain Holdings is a strong partner for valuations and complex premium deals.

 Define your budget and target range, decide how much white-glove help you need, and pick a partner whose strengths match your goal.
 The right broker will protect your anonymity, negotiate with leverage, and get your domain over the finish line securely.